boiledsteak/SIM-UOW-CS/README.md

 ## CSCI369 - Ethical Hacking
-Light introduction and light hands-on on cybersecurity one assignmenmt, 3 open book quizes
+Light introduction and light hands-on on cybersecurity
+- one assignmenmt, 3 open book quizes
+- DVWA SQLi, dirbuster, nmap, hashcat, MSFvenom RCE

 For context I took CEH and I felt it was a decent measure of baseline knowledge of cybersecurity.
 This entire course basically has 2 modules on cybersecurity.
 CSIT302 - Cybersecurity and this CSCI369 - Ethical Hacking.
 They are maybe 60% of what's covered in CEH.
 It's too light!
 However my tutor, Mr Zong Fu, is very good.
 He is one of the heads at Ensign.
 He always shares stories and links the things taught, to his real world consulting experience.
 I don't have much to talk about this module.
 Simple.
 It made me realise that this course is ultimately a computer science course primarily, with just a sprinkle of cybersecurity.